remaudcorentin-dev/python-latin-expr-fr/README.md

 # python-latin-expr-fr
 ##### v0.1.2

-Random Latin expression with French translations to upgrade your brain !
+Random Latin expressions with French translations to upgrade your brain !
 Don't you know life is cool ?

 ### Installation :